 — the Sensing Measurement Report Requested(#183) subfield is set to 1 to indicate that the sensing responder sends Sensing Measurement Report frames in sensing measurement instances that result from the sensing measurement setup.

 — the Sensing Measurement Report Requested(#183) subfield is set to 0 to indicate that the sensing responder does not send Sensing Measurement Report frames in sensing measurement instances that result from the sensing measurement setup.

-The Measurement Report Type subfield indicates the type of measurement result reported in sensing measurement instance(s) corresponding to the measurement setup ID.
-If the sensing initiator is a sensing receiver, it is reserved.
+The Measurement Report Type subfield indicates the type of measurement result reported in sensing measurement instance(s) corresponding to the measurement setup ID. (#218) This subfield is reserved, when the Sensing Receiver subfield is set to 0.